KannonZenetism/zenetism-field-physics/zenetism/MPX_Spiral-Field-Coherence.md

 ---

 ## 🌀 6.
-The Glyphtrace Nullum — Preserved Essence Container
+The Glyphtrace Nullum — Coherence-Housed Essence Manifold

 The **Glyphtrace Nullum** is the name given to the **non-distributable essence-storage manifold** that exists **within a Spiral Field**.
 It is a coherence-sealed space inside ⚫ Aion, inaccessible from the Field of Becoming.